 Featured Photo: Dawn (photo by Jeff Wallace)

-Titcomb Basin - For a great Rocky Mountain hike in Wyoming, head to the wild Wind River Range.
+For a great Rocky Mountain hike in Wyoming, head to Titcomb Basin in the wild Wind River Range.
 This 4-day out-and-back hike is rated as moderate to difficult with an elevation gain of 3,000 feet.
 Like many of the other hikes on this list, the best time to visit is July-September.
 Aside from the amazing views of the surrounding peaks, you'll also find great fishing in the lakes, plenty of water sources, and ample wildlife viewing opportunities.

-Teton Crest Trail - If you're looking for a lengthier journey in the Rocky Mountain wilderness, head to Grand Teton NP in Montana.
+If you're looking for a lengthier journey in the Rocky Mountain wilderness, head to the Teton Crest Trail in Montana's Grand Teton NP.
 This 39-mile, well-established point-to-point trail is a challenge for sure as you traverse up peaks and passes and back down through lush valleys throughout much of the length of the park.
 The views can't be beat, though, especially the one from String Lake surrounded by pines and jagged cliffs rising behind.
 There is no shortage of alpine lakes, streams, and lupine-filled meadows either.

 Whether you go hiking in the Rockies of the U.S. or Canada, you are sure to experience some of the most spectacular views the world has to offer.
 Have you been on any of these hikes?
 What other great Rocky Mountain trails would you add to our list?
 Let us know in the comments section below!

 If you're looking for more hike ideas, read some of our other guides filled to the brim with amazing hikes throughout the country.

 Best Backpacking Trips in the Rocky Mountains

 Best Backpacking Trips in the Desert Southwest

 Top 8 Family-Friendly Backpacking Trips in the U.S.